Yogesh-developer/ai-bridge/README.md

 **Bridge the gap between your browser and your IDE.**

-AI Bridge allows you to instantly send webpage content, code snippets, and context to your AI coding assistants (GitHub Copilot, Cursor, etc.) with a simple **Alt + Click**.
+AI Bridge allows you to instantly send webpage content, code snippets, and context to your AI coding assistants (Vs code) with a simple **Alt + Click**.

 ![AI Bridge Icon](vscode-extension/icon.png)